 - Any payment arrangement made will be realistic. - Staff will be sensitive to debtor's individual circumstances.
 If money is owed to other creditors the debtor is likely to be under stress.
-This will be taken into account. - Flexible and convenient methods of payment will be provided. - Staff will help debtors towards attaining financial independence. - No debtor will be subject to discrimination.
+This will be taken into account. - Flexible and convenient methods of payment will be provided. - > Staff will help debtors towards attaining financial independence. - > No debtor will be subject to discrimination.

-• The Corporate Debt Team will work with recognised advice agencies, while acknowledging their independence.
-Where it is felt appropriate debtors will be directed to a relevant advice agency (such as Welfare Rights or Citizen's Advice Bureau).
+The Overpayments Team will work with recognised advice agencies, while acknowledging their independence.
+Where it is felt appropriate, debtors will be directed to a relevant advice agency (such as Welfare Rights or Citizen's Advice Bureau).

-Debtors who are unhappy with the service or treatment they have received will be advised of the council's complaints procedure.
+Debtors who are unhappy with the service or treatment they have received will be advised on the Council's Complaints procedure.